Integration: Launch native SAP GUI for Windows Applications in the Cloud with SAP Business Client

 The following blog describes how to run a cloud launchpad within SAP Business Client in 3 steps.

-What is SAP Build Work Zone, standard edition?
+What is SAP Build Work Zone, standard and advanced edition?

-SAP Build Work Zone, standard edition fka SAP Launchpad Service (central launchpad running on SAP BTP, cloud foundry environment) enables organizations to establish a central point of access to SAP, custom-built, and third-party applications, and extensions, both on the cloud and on premise.
+SAP Build Work Zone, standard edition¹ fka SAP Launchpad Service and SAP Build Work Zone advanced edition² fka SAP Work Zone enables organizations to establish a central point of access to SAP, custom-built, and third-party applications, and extensions, both on the cloud and on premise.

-With SAP Build Work Zone, standard edition you can only use Web GUI however.
+With SAP Build Work Zone you can only use Web GUI however.
 SAP GUI for Windows cannot be launched.

-Using the SAP Build Work Zone, standard edition together with SAP Business Client native SAP GUI for Windows applications can be launched from your connected on-premise system.
+Using the SAP Build Work Zone with SAP Business Client native SAP GUI for Windows applications can be launched from your connected on-premise system.

-SAP Business Client 7.70: SAP ONE Support Launchpad (SAP Software Download Center)
+SAP Business Client 7.70 to integrate SAP Build Work Zone, standard edition: SAP ONE Support Launchpad (SAP Software Download Center)

 At least a trial account on BTP.
 See Get a Free Account on SAP BTP Trial | Tutorials for SAP Developers